-- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Essendon Keilor College they should start with their Level Coordinator or Student Welfare Coordinator.
+- All students should feel safe to speak to any staff member to raise any concerns about their safety or any other concerns that they have. - If a student does not know who to approach at Essendon Keilor College they should start with our Mental Health Practitioner at the school. - All staff at the school have had the appropriate training to support students who make a disclosure.
+We encourage students to speak with a staff member they feel comfortable with.